Volunteer Speedway — Hall Of Fame

 Some of Ledger’s longtime racing friends/partners over the years include Claude Lay, Ken “Bear” Hunley, Paul Gose, Walter Ball, Tootle Estes, the Utsmans (Pappy John, W.A. – Dub, Sherman, John A., Layman, Cecil, Ricky), Paul Lewis, Gene Glover, Bill Morton, Chester Clendenin, Claude Donovan, Jack Cannon, Dan Jeter, Wayne Snow, Chet Williams, plus many more.

 Since 1994 he’s served as Media/Public Relations director at Volunteer Speedway.
-From 1998 through the 2002 season he handled Media/Public Relations at NASCAR sanctioned Kingsport Speedway while the track was still hosting weekly racing, and when the track cranked back up for full-time racing in 2011 after having sat closed for eight years, he once again stepped back into the role of Media/Public Relations Director at the .375-mile banked concrete oval in the Model City.
+From 1998 through the 2002 season he handled Media/Public Relations at NASCAR sanctioned Kingsport Speedway while the track was still hosting weekly racing.
+When the track cranked back up for full-time racing in 2011 after having sat closed for eight years, he once again stepped back into the role of Media/Public Relations Director at the .375-mile banked concrete oval in the Model City he nicknamed “The Concrete Jungle.”
 During the mid-1990s he also teamed up with a partner to launch a local, all-sports weekly publication in the Northeast Tennessee region that was in operation for five years, before selling out to tackle other endeavors.

 2006 – Dan Jeter